NashTech-Labs/Setup-Keptn-Using-Jenkins/README.md

 Setup keptn cli, helm and k3d using Jenkins pipeline.

 ## How to begin the Installation?
-Just execute the main.sh file using this command.
+Just execute the main.sh file using this command using Jenkins pipeline on the host you want to deploy it on.
+Rest script will handle everything :)
 ```
 bash main.sh
 ```